RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="Application Section"
 />

 2. By default, you should create a new application, although you can reuse the existing ones.
-For this setup, create a new Application by clicking on the “**CREATE**” button, and fill the required parameters, as shown in the Figures 36 and 37.
+For this setup, create a new Application by clicking on the “**CREATE**” button, and filling the required parameters, as shown in **Figure 36** and **Figure 37**.

 <rk-img
   src="/assets/images/wisduino/rak811-evaluation-board/quickstart/25.new-application.png"